barronwei/idyllic-app/progress.md

 ### Misc

 - Remmeber to differ between now and end time for a task to display finished
-- Progress has slown down due to trip to Cape Town
+- Progress has slown down due to trip to a new continent

+# 0.0.8

+- Added aditional logic to order function, which currently assumes perfect fit
+- Cleaned up conditional if statements with conditional ternary operators
+- Changed capacity in configuration to hours instead of minutes

+### Bugs

+- Need to review order function, which is currently broken
+- Previous bugs

+### Todo

+- Create a helper function that reorders tasks with same level of priority
+- Previous todos

+### Misc

+- Moment is phenomenal with time operations
+- There are so many array methods!
+-